Professor John Cunningham

 My work chiefly concerns the development of high frequency (megahertz to terahertz) electronic and photonic techniques for the interrogation and manipulation of a wide range of systems, with particular emphasis on semiconductor nanostructures.

 A second theme of my work is the development of new applications for high frequency (MHz to 10's GHz) surface acoustic waves (SAWs).
 SAW filters find commercial application as delay lines in mobile phones, but we use SAWs as a way to provide a high frequency perturbations to micro- and nano-structures.
 The piezoelectric potential which accompanies the mechanical movement of a SAW can be used to push charge through semiconducting materials - the so-called acoustoelectric transport.
 We demonstrated this effect in graphene for the first time.
-We have also demonstrated the meschanical alignment and transport of micron scale particles in microfluidic systems mediated by SAWs.
+We have also demonstrated the meschanical alignment and transport of micron scale particles in microfluidic systems mediated by SAWs, and are currently researching the interaction of SAWs with magnetic systems.

-Another, more recent application for high frequency acoustic waves has been our demonstration of modulation of the light output of terahertz quantum cascade lasers.
+Another recent application for high frequency acoustic waves has been our demonstration of modulation of the light output of terahertz quantum cascade lasers.
 THz QCLs offer the potential for high data rate communications in both terrestrial and satellite communications, with the picosecond relaxation times in principle enabling modulation rates exceeding 100 GHz.
 However, in practice, electrical modulation frequencies are usually limited to 10s of GHz, owing to parasitic inductance/resistance of the circuits in which they are embedded.
-We recently showed that acoustic waves could be used to overcome these limits.
-The results were published in Nature Communications in early 2020 and were reported on internationally (see https://tinyurl.com/rltx6lm).
+We recently showed that acoustic waves could be used to overcome these limits our results were reported on internationally (see https://tinyurl.com/rltx6lm).

 I am always interested in hearing from potential collaborators and PhD students.
 If you have ideas for new collaborative projects, or would like to discuss potential PhD topics in related areas, please send me an email.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://eps.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>